Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Experiments

 Compared to SceneScript~\cite{avetisyan2024SceneScript}, our Fast SceneScript achieves comparable or even better F1-Score with only a modest increase in parameters, while significantly speeding up inference.
 For instance, the comparison between Row \emph{i} and \emph{b} in~\cref{tab:results_aria} demonstrates that our Fast SceneScript is $5.09\times$ faster than SceneScript~\cite{avetisyan2024SceneScript} on ASE dataset.
-On Structured3D, the comparison between Row \emph{i} and \emph{b} in~\cref{tab:results_stru3d} shows that our Fast SceneScript is $5.57\times$ faster than SceneScript~\cite{avetisyan2024SceneScript} while even improving the mean F1-Score by $2.07\%$, consistent with previous findings in MTP~\cite{gloeckle2024better} and DeepSeek-V3~\cite{DBLP:journals/corr/abs-2412-19437}.
+On Structured3D, the comparison between Row \emph{i} and \emph{b} in~\cref{tab:results_stru3d} shows that our Fast SceneScript is $5.57\times$ faster than SceneScript~\cite{avetisyan2024SceneScript} while even improving the mean F1-Score by $2.07\%$, consistent with previous findings in MTP~\cite{gloeckle2024better} and DeepSeek-V3~\cite{DBLP:journals/corr/abs-2412-19437} that the MTP auxiliary task acts as a beneficial regularizer.
 With CGD (Row \emph{j} in~\cref{tab:results_stru3d}), our method accelerates inference by $4.58\times$ over SceneScript while achieving a higher F1-Score, enabling efficient and effective on-the-fly decoding.
+Although SceneCAD \emph{train} set contains only around 1k scenes, which may limit the expressive power of a language model, our method in Row \emph{c} still achieves a $2.57\times$ efficiency gain over Row \emph{a} in ~\cref{tab:sota_scenecad}, showing clear and consistent improvements across synthetic and real-world scenarios.

 SceneScript~\cite{avetisyan2024SceneScript} + MTP~\cite{gloeckle2024better} significantly degrades the accuracy compared to SceneScript~\cite{avetisyan2024SceneScript}.
 For instance, in~\cref{tab:results_aria}, the mean F1-Score of SceneScript + MTP with $10$ heads (Row \emph{h}) is 11.04\% lower than SceneScript (Row \emph{b}) on the \emph{test} set.
 Moreover, SceneScript + MTP increases the number of decoder parameters by $69.07\%$ and $88.79\%$ with $8$ and $10$ heads, respectively.
 In contrast, our Fast SceneScript achieves much better accuracy with fewer parameters.
 For example, in~\cref{tab:results_aria}, Fast SceneScript (Row \emph{i}) shows $12.04\%$ higher mean F1-Score than SceneScript + MTP (Row \emph{h}) on the \emph{test} set, while requiring $43.06\%$ fewer parameters.
-This supports the effectiveness of token filtering and parameter-efficient mechanism.
+In ~\cref{tab:sota_scenecad}, Fast SceneScript in Row \emph{d} improves the F1-Score by $20$\%, compared to SceneScript + MTP in Row \emph{b}.
+These support the effectiveness of token filtering and parameter-efficient mechanisms.